 This China-based e-commerce, retail, Internet, Artificial Intelligence (AI), and technology conglomerate is no stranger to the world.
 Chances are you have probably been browsing their website and shopping for goods and products at a much cheaper price than any other platform.
-However, what you might have not known is that Alibaba actually outsourced many of its processes since the early days.
+However, what you might not have known is that Alibaba actually outsourced many of its processes since the early days.

 According to the book Alibaba: The Inside Story Behind Jack Ma and the Creation of the World’s Biggest Online Marketplace, when it was in its infancy as a small Internet business, the company decided to create a website that would appeal to both the domestic audience and the English-speaking world.
-However, at the time (1999), the human resources that could take on such a task were not only scarce in China but also in many overseas countries as well.
+However, at the time (1999), the human resources that could take on such a task were scarce not only in China but also in many overseas countries as well.

 To combat this problem, Alibaba decided to learn from its competitors and outsourced its web development processes to the US.
-Here, American remote developers all had the skills and experience that was required to develop what was to be the biggest online marketplace in the world.
+Here, American remote developers all had the skills and experience that were required to develop what was to be the biggest online marketplace in the world.

-Of course, by now Alibaba has become one of the biggest players in the field of eCommerce and is expending its reach to many other businesses.
+Of course, by now, Alibaba has become one of the biggest players in the field of eCommerce and is expanding its reach to many other businesses.
 The website took off phenomenally since its outsourcing days, bringing home about $56.152 billion in global revenue as of 2019 for the company.
 In addition, this approach to web development also allowed Alibaba to get around many government restrictions and innovate with the highest-quality technologies.